Fake nails and newborns - can you do it?

 If you're a fan of acrylic nails, or of keeping your natural nails very long - is it possible to still have them once you're a mum?

-When new mum Kylie Jenner shared the above pic on Instagram about 6 weeks after baby Stormi was born, one question came up again and again:
+When new mum Kylie Jenner shared a pic of her fake nails on Instagram about 6 weeks after baby Stormi was born, one question came up again and again:

 How are you going to deal with all the new mum stuff - particularly the nappy changes - in those things?!

-Well, it turns out, if you’re dedicated enough – you can still keep your long nails when you’re a new mum.
-Here’s what our MFM told us…
+Well, it turns out, if you're dedicated enough - you can still keep your long nails when you're a new mum.
+Here's what our MadeForMums mums told us...

 Mums who kept their long nails after having a baby

 One of our mums on Facebook, Nic B, told us she's never felt the need to give up her long acrylic nails after becoming a mum.
 "I've had had long acrylics for 12+ years and two babies!" she reveals.

 "Never been a problem.
 Acrylic is very soft and smooth compared to your own nails!
 Kylie will have no problems